carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 #### Why not extract the shape function from reference implementation?

 This could be done in future!
 The extracted shape function would use the shape inference dialect, so we are starting there.
-Especially for ops described in a structured way, one could autogenerate the shape function.
+Especially for operations described in a structured way, one could autogenerate the shape function.

 #### How/in what language will the shape functions be authored?